Table of Contents

 Earlier methods of contract acceptance include:

 - Pen to paper: The wet signature.
 This was the original method to obtain a signature.
 Both parties would physically sign the agreement.
 Pen to paper methods could also include faxed copies and those sent via email.
-This method is slow and ineffective for a fast-paced business.
+This method is too slow and inefficient for modern business.

 - Digital signature devices: Signature pads were the original digital signatures.
 They track the movement of a digital pen over the surface to create what looks like a traditional signature.